stakater/IngressMonitorController/docs/kubernetes-uptime.md

 ## Free Monitoring of Apps Deployed to Kubernetes

-Uptime offers 2 FREE monitors; which is really awesome to get started!
+Uptime offers  21 day FREE trial; which is really awesome to get started!
 And with IngressMonitorController its even easier to get started and have free monitors for the services/apps/microservices deployed to Kubernetes.